What are the Types of Online Trading?

 Swing Trading

-Swing traders generally analyse the chart in varying durations, such as 5 minutes, 15 minutes, 30 minutes, 1 hour, or even a day chart, to spot the waves of price fluctuations.
+Swing traders typically analyze charts across various time frames, such as 5 minutes, 15 minutes, 30 minutes, 1 hour, or even a daily chart, to identify price fluctuation patterns.
 Swing trading may overlap day trading or positional trading.
 Traders and investors often consider swing trading the most difficult among the different types of trading in the stock market.

 Unlike positional traders, swing traders do not shy away from volatility.
 Instead, they consider volatility as their best friend.
 In fact, the more volatile a stock, the better are the income opportunities for swing traders.
 Hence, if the accurate prediction of the waves is your forte, swing trading is the only thing you need.